cynteo/cab-public-docs/content/platforms/solarwinds/categories.md

 THEN assign to "On-Call Team"
 ```

-This is configured in SolarWinds, not Alert Bridge.
+This is configured in SolarWinds, not Cynteo Alert Bridge.

 ### Configuring Assignment

-Alert Bridge can optionally specify an assignment group during incident creation.
+Cynteo Alert Bridge can optionally specify an assignment group during incident creation.
 This is configured during deployment.

 **Benefits:**
 - Automatic routing to correct team